A.P.C. x Suzanne Koller

 Fashion Director of M Le Monde Magazine, co-founder of Self Service Magazine and former Fashion Director of Vogue Paris, Suzanne Koller is one of the most respected names in the industry.
-Over the course of her 25-year career, her work has graced the covers of American Vogue, Vogue Italia and Vogue Paris and she has established relationships with Givenchy, Lacoste, and Chloe, among others.
+Over the course of her 25-year career, her work has graced the covers of American Vogue, Vogue Italia and Vogue Paris and she has established relationships with Givenchy, Lacoste, and Chloé, among others.

 Often lauded for looking “effortless” her personal style is unmistakably simple and sophisticated, comprising neutral tones of brown, beige and cream.

+When designing the lines, Suzanne wanted to create a selection of timeless classics; essential items that are versatile yet chic, much like her own wardrobe.
 Speaking to Vogue about the partnership Koller said, “It’s pieces I like, and I hope other people will like them…The approach to us working together felt natural because I have known Jean and Judith for 10 years.
 They gave me total freedom, and total freedom can be the hardest thing!
 In the end, what I’ve done is very me.
 I am a classic person, not very extravagant.
 We are all looking for that perfect right thing, and for me, at least, I’ve found them.”

-The Complete Collection
+The Fall 2021 Collection